 If the offense was serious enough and there was collateral damage and innocent bystanders that were hurt, it could even affect your relationships.
 Your reputation could be tarnished and people may no longer support you the way they did before.

 To avoid all these stressors in an already stressful world, we suggest leaving the bottle at home or even your car at home on nights out.
+It does not hurt to research how to get out of a DUI while you’re ahead.
 But since you are reading here, then chances are you have already been charged.
 Don’t panic.
 Take the necessary steps and abide by the law.
 Plead your case and live with the outcome.
 Learn to deal with your problem and never commit such an offense again.
 Life will slowly get back to normal.